KnightmareLeon/simple-student-information-system-csv/README.md

 - Fixed setting Programs and College Codes when editing data on the DataMap
 - Can now delete multiple rows of data for Students, Programs, and Colleges
 - Can now edit multiple rows of data for Students and Programs.
 Disabled for Colleges
+- Can now search by one column
 - Will now recognize input on text fields with only whitespace characters as empty input.
 - Optimized constructors for DataInput files.
 - Optimized catch clauses for custom Exceptions
 - Added more javadocs

-Transferred previous versions on another branch.
+Transferred previous versions to another branch.
 The main branch will only have the latest version. <br>
 v3 is the latest version for now.<br>

 Repository for a school activity on creating a student management system